MaYingHu/MaYingHu.github.io/README.md

 Upon graduation, I aim to land a role as a software engineer working on mobile apps for Android and iOS.

-During this capstone class (*CS-499: Computer Science Capstone*) I have reviewed the work I submitted throughout my program and selected artifacts to enhance for three categories:
+During this capstone class (*CS-499: Computer Science Capstone*) I have reviewed the work I submitted throughout my program and selected artifacts to enhance across three categories:
 1. Software Design and Engineering;
 2. Algorithms and Data Structures; and
 3. Databases.